How to Create a Strong Password in 2026

 Use the Password Strength CalculatorLength Beats Complexity

-The single most important factor in password strength is length.
-An 8-character password with uppercase, lowercase, numbers, and symbols has roughly 6 quadrillion possible combinations.
-A 16-character password using only lowercase letters has 43 sextillion combinations.
-That is 7 million times more possibilities, despite being "simpler."
+Length is everything.
+An 8-character password with uppercase, lowercase, numbers, and symbols?
+About 6 quadrillion combinations.
+Sounds like a lot until a GPU chews through it in hours.
+A 16-character password using only lowercase letters?
+43 sextillion combinations.
+That's 7 million times more possibilities, despite being "simpler."
 Every character you add multiplies the difficulty exponentially.
 Aim for at least 16 characters.
 20+ is even better.

 The Passphrase Method